-Continued NAV growth of 5.3 per cent

-The net asset value (NAV) of Castle Private Equity continued to develop positively over the course of 2018 and increased to USD 17.96 per share, generating a return of 5.3 per cent, when including distributions to investors.
-Positive valuation developments coupled with realisations above their carrying value were the largest performance driver over the course of the year while currency effects had a slightly negative impact.
+NAV growth at 0.9 per cent illustrating advanced stage of harvesting process The net asset value (NAV) of Castle Private Equity continued to develop positively over the course of 2019 and increased to USD 14.97 per share, generating a return of 0.9 per cent.
+Positive valuation developments coupled with realisations above their carrying value were the largest performance driver over the course of the year further supported by positive currency effects.